Flooring in Queensland

 While Australian hardwoods offer a visibly appealing finish which one associates with luxury high-end flooring, the easy DIY option does make it a more affordable option for many homeowners.
 Follow the manufacturer’s easy instructions on how to lay timber flooring using the click and lock method.
 Your stunning timber flooring will then ‘float’ above your subfloor, so nailing and laying underlay are generally not always required.

 And if DIY isn’t part of your home handyperson repertoire don’t worry, because Queensland Carpet Court supplies and installs all forms of engineered flooring from timber flooring right through to laminate, vinyl and hybrid flooring.

 Timber floors can easily be cleaned using a variety of methods.
 Dirt, dust and light debris can be vacuumed using a brush attachment on your vacuum cleaner designed for hard flooring.
 Alternatively, you can use an electrostatic cloth affixed to a mop to pick up hair, dust etc or you can clean with a dampened mop, ensuring it is not wet, and without the use of harsh cleansers which can damage the surface of your engineered timber floors.

-Follow the manufacturer’s care and maintenance guidelines to ensure many years of continued performance and beauty from your quality flooring products.
+Follow the manufacturer’s care and maintenance guidelines to ensure many years of continued performance and beauty from your high-quality flooring products.

 What is the easiest flooring to maintain?

-Waterproof hybrid flooring is generally easy to maintain as it will withstand both mopping and vacuuming, making it entirely suitable for active family environments.
-All types of engineered flooring with high levels of scratch resistance and water resistance are easy to maintain in the average family home as long as you following the manufacturer’s care and maintenance guidelines.
+Water-resistant hybrid flooring is generally easy to maintain as it will withstand both mopping and vacuuming, making it entirely suitable for active family environments.
+All types of engineered flooring with high levels of scratch resistance and water resistance are easy to maintain in the average family home as long as you follow the manufacturer’s care and maintenance guidelines.